Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 # ASTER DEX Delta-Neutral Funding Rate Farming Bot

 This project is a terminal-based Python application for managing a delta-neutral funding rate farming strategy on the Aster DEX.
+It provides an interactive dashboard and a comprehensive set of command-line tools to help users identify and manage arbitrage opportunities between Aster's perpetual and spot markets.

-**Support this project**: Use referral link https://www.asterdex.com/en/referral/164f81 to get 10% rebate on trading fees (maximum rebate rate for you).
+**Support this project**: Use referral link https://www.asterdex.com/en/referral/164f81 to get a 10% rebate on trading fees.

-You don't need to run the bot continuously.
-You can use it to rebalance USDT between Perp and Spot, check the funding rates and opportunities, open and close delta neutral positions, and perform a health check and rebalance once in a while.

 ## Dashboard Preview